greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 -   Greenplum Database does not support PL/Python triggers.
 -   PL/Python is available only as a Greenplum Database untrusted language.
 -   Updatable cursors \(`UPDATE...WHERE CURRENT OF` and `DELETE...WHERE CURRENT OF`\) are not supported.
--   Within a single Greenplum session, all PL/Python functions must be called using either `plpythonu` or `plpython3u`.
-You must start a new session before you can call a function created with different PL/Python version (for example, in order to call a `plpythonu` function after calling a `plpython3u` function, or vice versa).

 ## <a id="topic4"></a>Enabling and Removing PL/Python support